antonw51/school-activity/HT2024/English/WinningAMillion.md

 Another order of buisness: giving back to people.
 Don't get any wrong ideas, I'm only referring to those people I _"stole"_ from, namely pirated games.
 With as much money as I still have left in this hypothetical I'd support people I like, games I played, buy some pateron memberships, etc.

-Some in-game skins for Valorant, CS2 and of the same kind are obviously in order, nothing ridiculous, but I gotta spend money in some stupid way, _right?_
+Some in-game skins for Valorant, CS2, and other such things are obviously in order, nothing ridiculous, but I gotta spend money in some stupid way, _right?_

-After all that, let's say I have a remaining 200,000$ after investing, buying goodis, giving back, etc. all this will go into savings, simple.
+After all that, let's say I have a remaining 200,000$ after investing, buying goodies, giving back, etc. all this will go into savings, simple.
 I like having some money available to me, _period._

-Thanks for reading my _"ted-talk"_, **money spent successfully**.
+Thanks for reading my _"ted-talk"_, **money spent successfully**-ish.

+_I'd maybe also buy a celebratory pizza; feeling kinda hungry, y'know?_